MicrosoftDocs/sql-docs/docs/tools/sqlpackage/troubleshooting-issues-and-performance-with-sqlpackage.md

 It's important to use the latest available version of SqlPackage as performance improvements and bug fixes are released regularly.

 ### Substitute SqlPackage for the Import/Export Service
-If you have attempted to use the Import/Export Service to import or export your database, you might be interested in using SqlPackage to perform the same operation with more control on optional parameters and properties.
+If you have attempted to use the Import/Export Service to import or export your database, you can use SqlPackage to perform the same operation with more control on optional parameters and properties.

 For Import, an example command is: